ladunjexa/reactjs18-explorium/README.md

 <!-- Folder Structure -->
 ### :bangbang: Folder Structure

-The folder structure of Explorium is separated into server-side and client-side.
+Here is the folder structure of Explorium.
 ```
 Explorium-Search-Engine/
 |- public/